rayane-krachni/rayane-krachni/README.md

-# 💫 hi I'm Rayane krachni:
+# 💫 hi I'm Rayane krachni
 🔭 I’m currently working on improving my skills as a software engineer.

 🌱 I’m currently curious about mobile and web development.